sbir3japan/LetterOfCredit/README.md

 This is a CorDapp that uses a letter-of-credit business scenario to showcase Corda.

+NB: This CorDapp was written with the goal of creating a good demo, not a commercial letter-of-credit application.
+A real letter-of-credit application would be structured differently, especially in terms of the contract code.

 ## Running the nodes:

 * Create the node driver by running `./gradlew buildExecutableJar` (osX) or `gradlew buildExecutableJar` (Windows)